lucaamad/Financial-Engineering-projects/README.md

 # Financial-Engineering-projects
-A collection of 8 MATLAB codes developed for my Financial Engineering course, done in collaboration with my colleagues Nicola Baldoni, Marco Barbero and Greta Belgeri. <br>
+A collection of 8 MATLAB projects developed for my Financial Engineering course, done in collaboration with my colleagues Nicola Baldoni, Marco Barbero and Greta Belgeri. <br>
-Each project has a detailed report as a PDF file and a main function that solves the tasks by calling tha auxiliary functions contained in the project folder.
-When needed, also the dataset is provided as an Excel/CSV file.
+Each project has a detailed report and a main function that solves the tasks by calling tha auxiliary functions contained in the project folder.
+When needed, the dataset is provided as an Excel/CSV file.

 ## Overview of the projects: